 You would have a 2/38 chance of winning $140, a 24/38 of winning $5, and a 12/38 chance of losing $40.
 The overall expected return is [(2/38)*140 + (24/38)*5 + (12/38)*-40]/40 = -5.26%.
 The same house edge as on every bet in double-zero roulette (except the 0-00-1-2-3 combination, which is 7.89%).

 James from Cherry Hill, USA

-The EPROM chips are generally changed very rarely.
+The EPROM chips, which control the theoretical return percentages on slots, are generally changed very rarely.
 It would be bad business to loosen and tighten the slots according to the day of the week.
 For any given casino there is some optimal return to maximize profit.
 Wherever that is, a smart slot manager would find that point and then just leave the EPROMS set to that return.

 Congratulations also on the new gig with Casino Player, I enjoy it the site and your occasional posts on bj21.
 As someone who works in the industry, admittedly not slots, I was under the impression that the more recent slots have the RNG stop the moment the first coin drops, so it really doesn't matter if you play 1,2, or 3 coins -- the symbols will line up the same.
 Have I been misinformed?
 According to your previous answer I apparently have.
 Keep up the good work and I'll stay in touch, thanks and best wishes.

 Thanks for the kind words Dave.
 You're right that it was the money that finally made me accept the banners.
 It is my understanding that when the player presses the button to spin the reels the random numbers are drawn at that instant, which determine where the reels stop, and ultimately what you win.
 The number of coins bet does not matter.